-State Farm has a free mobile app you can download from their website, Google Play, or Apple Store.
+State Farm has a free mobile app from their website, Google Play, or Apple Store.

 You can get support for using the app, access the resource page, or call the tech support number to get help.

-As we noted above, State Farm has over 19,000 agents that it relies on to support policyholders with questions about claims and coverage; you can call your agent for assistance if you prefer the personal approach or you can’t get in touch with State Farm directly.
+As we noted above, State Farm has over 19,000 agents that it relies on to support policyholders with questions about claims and coverage; you can call your agent for assistance if you prefer the personal approach or can’t contact State Farm directly.

 It is important to note that State Farm’s agents are typically only available during business hours, so the best way to get support off-hours is to look online or use the mobile app.

 How Does State Farm Compare with Other Insurance Companies?